 My goal was to share tax traps that can be avoided so everyone can stay out of trouble.
 Hopefully everybody got to learn a thing or two.

 In my corporate life, I never really had to do presentations.
 My boss at Deloitte at the time sent me to the Dale Carnegie course to learn how to effectively communicate with people and how to do a presentation.

 I still remember how nerve wrecking it was to speak in front of a crowd the very first time.

 My heart was pounding, my palms were sweating, my throat was drying up.
 Then I got all self-conscious about my accent.

 And I forgot all about what I learned during the course.
 It’s rare that accountants are required to do presentations to a big crowd in a corporate setting.

 It was not until I started my own accounting practice that I started doing presentations more often.

 Today, if I do a presentation about accounting and tax, I wouldn’t necessarily call it easy but the presentation goes a lot smoother than it did years ago, even compared to when I was at the Dale Carnegie course.

-It’s no different than owning a business or a piece of real estate.
+It’s no different than owning a piece of real estate.
 Let’s get down to the basics and discuss the different ownership structures of your business/real estate and their pros and cons.